• Skip to primary navigation

 Notes

-Beef: Flank steak is a great choice — tender, marinates well, and reasonably priced.
-Skirt steak, flat iron steak, and flap meat are similar cuts.
-You can always use sirloin (top sirloin and bottom sirloin or tri-tip) and chuck steak.
-If you don't mind spending more, boneless short ribs with their deep marbling are tender and flavorful.
+Beef: Flank steak is a great choice because it is tender and marinates well.
+Skirt steak, flat iron steak, and flap meat are similar cuts you can use.
+Sirloin and chuck steak are other options.
+If you don't mind spending more, boneless short ribs are tender and flavorful.

 TIPS:

-• Blending the marinade creates a homogeneous mixture, so the meat can better absorb the flavors.
-Plus, you won't have to worry about burning those bits of garlic.
+• Blending the marinade creates a homogeneous mixture that the meat absorbs better.
+Plus, you won't have to worry about burning those garlic bits.

-• Do not overcrowd the pan so they can sear properly and not steam.
+• Avoid overcrowding the pan so they can sear properly and not steam.
 You will end up cooking them longer if they steam, making them dry and rubbery.

 Nutrition